Info Image One

 First Password

-Now its time to create our first password.
-Right Click into your datastore and select “New Entry”.
-You can create the same way folders and move items around per drag’n drop.
-The password datastore is the central place where all your notes, passwords and other secrets live and is encrypted with the initial secrets we created during registration.
+Now it's time to create our first password.
+Right-click into your datastore and select “New Entry”.
+You can create folders and move items around per drag’n drop in the same way.
+The password datastore is the central place where all your notes, passwords, and other secrets live and is encrypted with the initial secrets we created during registration.

 Info Image One